BijoSebastian/ED5315_Mobile_Robot_Sim_Setup/Assignment_1/README.md

 Python: 3.6.x
 Coppeliasim: V4.3.0

-To check the compatibility of your system, follow the instructions [here]().
+To check the compatibility of your system, follow the instructions [here](https://github.com/BijoSebastian/ED5315_Mobile_Robot_Sim_Setup/tree/main/Demo) and run the demo script.

 ## Instructions: